The Patriot Post® · Leftist Tabloid BuzzFeed Hacks *The Patriot Post*

 Sometimes I am able to plan a topic more than 48 hours ahead of my deadline.
 This started as one of those weeks.
 But as with the best-laid plans, sometimes it’s necessary to alter them.
 (I’ll say a bit more on that original topic at the end of this column.)

 The Patriot Post has become the target of a thinly veiled effort to undermine the reach of our conservative voice.
-That effort was launched by one of the biggest entertainment/news tabloids on the Web, BuzzFeed, with a review claiming that we’re “the biggest mystery in conservative media” and raising questions about the team “behind one of the oldest conservative” online news organizations.
+That effort was launched by an entertainment/news tabloid, BuzzFeed, with a review claiming that we’re “the biggest mystery in conservative media” and raising questions about the team “behind one of the oldest conservative” online news organizations.

-BuzzFeed’s media editor, its resident expert on “fake news” (I know, the irony is rich), has used their platform for his “investigative report” – basically a hit piece on The Patriot.
-Our research team noted that almost ten days after the BuzzFeed posts, there were only two comments under Craig Silverman’s social media reposts.
-Maybe most BuzzFeeders think that a “BuzzFeed Media Editor” is oxymoronic?
+BuzzFeed’s Media Editor, Canadian Craig Silverman, its resident expert on “fake news” (I know, the irony is rich), has used their platform for his “investigative report” – basically a hit piece on The Patriot.
+(Our research team noted that almost two weeks after the BuzzFeed social media post of Silverman’s article, there were only two comments, one of which called Silverman out for his petulant story.
+Maybe even some BuzzFeeders think that a “BuzzFeed Media Editor” is oxymoronic?

 However, when a Leftmedia outlet with a budget hundreds of times the size of our small grassroots organization targets us — a “David versus Goliath” contest, if you will — it creates a quandary.